Balphagorevr/palworld-restsharp/README.md

 using Palworld.RESTSharp;

-// Create a new instance of the PalworldClient palworldRESTAPIClient = new PalworldRESTSharpClient("http://127.0.0.1:8000", "MyAdminPassword123");
+// Create a new instance of the PalworldClient palworldRESTAPIClient client = new PalworldRESTSharpClient("http://127.0.0.1:8000", "MyAdminPassword123");

 // Get the server information.
-ServerInfo serverInfo = await palworldRESTAPIClient.GetServerInfoASync();
+ServerInfo serverInfo = await client.GetServerInfoASync();

 console.WriteLine($serverInfo.serverName);

-// Broadcast a message to the in-game chat. await palworldRESTAPIClient.BroadcastMessageASync("Hello World!");
+// Broadcast a message to the in-game chat. await client.BroadcastMessageASync("Hello World!");

 // Get the player list.
-Players palPlayers = await palworldRESTAPIClient.GetPlayersASync();
+Players palPlayers = await client.GetPlayersASync();

 // Enumerate the list of online players returned from the server. foreach (Player player in palPlayers.players)

 {
 	Console.WriteLine(player.name);
 }